Massive fire breaks out at Perth hotel, leaving three dead

 Here's what we know so far: https://t.co/69BHAxj1iN pic.twitter.com/07WpEi2PTb

-The authorities were able to extinguish the fire at around 6:30 am (local time) and they discovered the bodies in a subsequent search.
+The authorities were able to extinguish the fire at around 6:30 am (local time) after which they discovered the bodies in a subsequent search.

 Speaking about the incident, the residents of the city expressed their shock at the tragedy.
 "We were wakened at 05:00 when the alarms went off and the lights were flashing in my room," said one of the residents.